prernarohra/Heart-Disease-Prediction/README.md

 - DiffWalking: Difficulty in walking or climbing stairs (Yes or No).
 - Race: Race or ethnicity of the individual.
 - Diabetic: Diabetes diagnosis (Yes, No, or Borderline).
-- Phyisical Activity
+- Phyisical Activity: Engagement in regular physical activity (Yes or No).
-- General Health
+- General Health: Self-assessed overall health status.
-- Asthma
+- Asthma: Asthma diagnosis (Yes or No).
 - Kidney Disease
 - Skin Cancer
 - Target Variable (Heart Disease)